piyush-jaiswal/ecommerce-rest-api/README.md

 flask --app app run [--debug]
 ```

-Test the API using Postman, cURL or your preferred HTTP client.
+Test the API using Swagger UI (`/` route), Postman, cURL or your preferred HTTP client.

 ### Endpoints